santosh79/remixdb/README.md

 This library is still being worked on, so it does NOT support all of redis' commands -- that being said, the plan is to get it to full compliance with Redis' single server commands, ASAP.
 Redis Cluster is something I do not believe in - since I do not understand the Availability Guarantees it provides.

-## Clustering and Master Slave setup with Automatic Failover
+## Clustering and Master Read Replica setup with Automatic Failover
 This will happen, soon!

 ## Missing commands